JGantts/jgantts-website-publisher/README.md

 The install script uses Shell and assumes CentOS 7

-The publisher application is written in JavaScript using the NodeJS runtime
+The publisher application is written in JavaScript and uses the NodeJS runtime

 The target website is envisioned to
  - be a NodeJS app